Kusoneko/Nekobot/Configure.md

 The musicUseSubfolders setting is whether or not to include files buried in folders within your musicFolder.

 The pitur, gold and cosplay settings should be set to full paths to image folders containing whatever images you please.
 If they're not set, the commands will be disabled.

+For `ytrequest` to work with webm videos, please install the [Required codecs](https://tools.google.com/dlpage/webmmf/).